Frequently Asked Questions

 What about access to individual/shared studios?

 Students will still have access to their individual/shared studios this fall.
-For upperclass students, your studios will be located in the former Main Gallery and on the 6th floor of MCC in our newly renovated space which will be completed this summer!
 These shared studios are located close to labs, support staff, the cafe, and other resources in MCC.
-Access to studios will likely be scheduled to meet local, state and federal guidelines for social distancing and include additional safety and sanitation procedures.
 Two or more students sharing a single studio will have staggered access times to maintain social distancing guidelines while also ensuring students have access to their studios to complete coursework.

 What about exhibitions on campus?

-Other campus gallery spaces such as the President’s Gallery (7th floor MCC) and the Alumni Gallery (3rd Floor MCC) and other spaces across campus will continue to be available.
+Campus gallery spaces such as the newly renovated 9th Ave Gallery, President’s Gallery, and the Alumni Gallery, along with other spaces across campus will continue to be available.

 Will there be a Visiting Artist Program this year?